-1. Implement an individualized, integrated system of multiple assessments using computerizedadaptive testing and instruction.
+- Implement an individualized, integrated system of Texas designed state assessments using computerized-adaptive testing and instruction aligned with the state's curriculum framework.

-To provide useful, real-time feedback to educators, parents, and students, the commission recommends implementing a computer-adaptive assessment system of multiple integrated assessments that are administered throughout the school year to measure individual student performance and growth.
-This system would replace the current STAAR assessment program.

-2. Allow the commissioner of education to approve locally developed writing assessments.
+To provide useful, real-time feedback to educators, parents, and students, the commission recommends implementing a computer-adaptive assessment system of multiple integrated assessments that are administered throughout the school year to inform individual student learning and growth. - 2.
+Allow the commissioner of education to approve locally developed writing assessments.

-To assess English language and writing proficiency, the commission recommends that the commissioner of education be allowed to approve locally developed writing assessments to substitute for the STAAR writing assessments in grades 4 and 7 and English I and English II end-of-course (EOC).
+To assess English language and writing proficiency, the commission recommends that the commissioner of education be allowed to develop a writing assessment framework and approve locally developed writing assessments to substitute for the STAAR writing assessments in grades 4 and 7 and English I and English II end-of-course (EOC).
+The locally developed writing assessments would need to be fully aligned with the commissioner's writing assessment framework and assess the same objectives as the STAAR exam.

-3. Streamline the Texas Essential Knowledge and Skills (TEKS).
+- 3. Support the continued streamlining of the Texas Essential Knowledge and Skills (TEKS).

-To improve the instructional, assessment, and accountability processes, the commission recommends the Texas State Board of Education (SBOE) streamline the Texas Essential Knowledge and Skills (TEKS) curriculum standards to create a manageable number of content standards that can be reasonably expected to be taught in a single school year.
-Streamlining the TEKS would limit the eligible content for testing and allow multiple items to be used to assess each of the TEKS, allowing students increased opportunity to demonstrate mastery.

-4. Limit state testing to the readiness standards.

-To provide a more clearly articulated K-12 education program in Texas that focuses on deeper student outcomes and content mastery, the commission recommends that standardized test question items focus on only those TEKS that are most critical to student success.

-5. Add college-readiness assessments to the Domain IV indicators and fund, with state resources, a broader administration of college-readiness tests.

-To provide the option of using nationally recognized measures of college and career readiness, the commission recommends adding assessments such as SAT, ACT, AP, IB, Aspire, etc., as options to Domain IV at the high school level to help reliably measure how Texas schools are preparing students for college and career.
-Using state funds to broaden the administration of national tests will remove a barrier to participation for students with economic challenges.

-6. Align the state accountability system with ESSA requirements.

-Align the state and federal accountability systems to ensure that the results are consistent and share common goals.
-When the federal regulations regarding ESSA are released in fall 2016, Texas will be able to use the guidance provided by the specific federal regulations as it develops the A-F accountability system.
-An A-F accountability system to identify underperforming schools in Texas is scheduled to be implemented in the 2017-2018 school year.
+To improve the instructional, assessment, and accountability processes, the commission - recommends that the state legislature support the Texas State Board of Education's (SBOE) efforts to streamline the Texas Essential Knowledge and Skills (TEKS) curriculum standards to ensure all state-mandated content standards for a particular grade level can be reasonably expected to be taught in a single school year. - 4.
+Limit state testing to the readiness standards. - To provide a more clearly articulated K-12 education program in Texas that focuses on deeper student outcomes and content mastery, the commission recommends that standardized test question items focus on only those TEKS that are most critical to student success. - 5.
+Add college-readiness assessments to the indicators of the state's accountability system in Domain IV (Postsecondary Readiness) indicators and recommend appropriate available funding for a broader administration of college-readiness tests. - To provide the option of using nationally recognized measures of college and career readiness, the commission recommends adding assessments such as SAT, ACT, AP, IB, Aspire, etc., as options to Domain IV at the high school level.
+Using state funds to broaden the administration of national tests will remove a barrier to participation for students with economic challenges. - 6.
+Align the state accountability system with ESSA requirements. - Align the state and federal accountability systems to eliminate confusion and ensure transparency at the campus and district level.
+When the federal regulations regarding ESSA are released in fall 2016, Texas will be able to use the guidance provided by the specific federal regulations as it develops the state accountability system for the 2017-2018 school year.

-7. Eliminate Domain IV from state accountability calculations for elementary schools.

-Eliminate Domain IV from state accountability calculations for elementary schools due to the lack of meaningful non-STAAR measures that would differentiate among elementary schools.
-Despite numerous discussions with and among advisory groups, the identification of meaningful non-STAAR measures in elementary schools has been problematic.
-Furthermore, using student attendance as the sole indicator for Domain IV is an issue; attendance rates among campuses and districts are too similar to effectively differentiate school performance.

-8. Place greater emphasis on growth in Domains I-III in the state accountability system.

-To recognize the progress of students, teachers, schools, and districts, the commission recommends placing greater emphasis on Domain II (Student Progress) than on Domains I (Student Achievement) and III (Closing Performance Gaps).
-Make Domain II 50% of the weight of the first three domains.
-Statute requires that the overall weight of the first three domains equal 55%.
-Statute does not prescribe how each of these domains is to be individually weighted to calculate the combined 55%.
-The commissioner of education has the authority to determine the specific weights of Domains I, II, and III.

-9. Retain the individual graduation committee option for graduation as allowed under TEC, \$28.0258.
+- 7. Eliminate Domain IV from state accountability calculations for elementary schools.
+Eliminate Domain IV from state accountability calculations for elementary schools due to the lack of meaningful non-test related measures that would differentiate among elementary schools.
+Despite numerous discussions with and among advisory groups, the commission was unable to identify meaningful non-STAAR measures for elementary schools. - 8.
+Place greater emphasis on student growth in Domains I-III in the state accountability system.
+To recognize the progress of students, teachers, schools, and districts, the commission recommends placing greater emphasis on Domain II (Student Progress) than on Domains I (Student Achievement) and III (Closing Performance Gaps) in the state accountability system.
+Emphasizing student growth recognizes the work of all students without removing the expectation that all students will eventually demonstrate proficiency. - 9.
+Retain the individual graduation committee option for graduation as allowed under TEC, \$28.0258.